-Students in the Arabic Studies Program have many valuable opportunities to engage with faculty, classmates, and the local community.
-With opportunities like the Jordan Summer Program, students are able to closely engage in pressing global issues through a more personal experience.
+Students in Arabic Studies have many valuable opportunities to engage with faculty, classmates, and the local community.
+Students are able to closely engage in pressing global issues through a more personal experience.

 - Teach Arabic to children at the Regional Multicultural Magnet School in New London